Our oceans are in distress

-The Living Seawall consists of 50 tessellating tiles designed to mimic the root structure of mangrove trees.
+The Living Seawall is made up of 50 tiles designed to mimic the root structure of mangrove trees.

 That’s what the Living Seawall is all about.

-By the end of 2019, Volvo Cars will remove single-use plastics from all its of offices, canteens and events across the globe.
+By the end of 2019, Volvo Cars will remove single-use plastics from all its offices, canteens and events across the globe.
 This will replace over 20 million single-use plastics with sustainable alternatives.

-We’ve also committed to electrification, with a goal of putting 1 million electric cars on the road by 2025, and to fostering productive partnerships.
+We’ve also commited to electrification, with a goal of putting 1 million electric cars on the road by 2025, and to fostering productive partnerships.
 Volvo Cars is an active supporter of the UN Environment’s Clean Seas campaign and a founding member of the UN Global Compact.

 This radical and divergent style of thinking isn’t just what we do.
 It’s part of who we are.